 with adults, he wants to be in close contact even with a small person and he does not mind if the little one takes his things or crawls into his bed.

-He needs a close attachment to his master and enough contact with him.
+He needs a close bond to his master and enough contact with him.
 He is able to wait patiently for his master to come back from work or elsewhere, but then he needs to do things

 together with his master and get enough physical activity.
 In dog manuals, one can read that the dog needs to be walked, because the dog cannot walk itself.
 The Entlebucher is an exception,